Heron-Repositories/Heron/Heron/docs/source/documentation/writing_new_nodes.rst

 The reconstruct_array_from_bytes_message_cv2correction function is used to correct an OpenCV bug that breaks the library if the incoming numpy array has signed data.
 So use it when dealing with images, or when you want to make sure for some other reason that the numpy array you operate on has unsigned data.
+The reconstruct_data_from_bytes_message will work with both numpy arrays of arbitrary type and with json compliant dictionaries.

-Once the worker function has the topic and the numpy array coming into the Node then it can do the work required.
+Once the worker function has the topic and the numpy array or dictionary coming into the Node then it can do the work required.

 The Transform Nodes also have output.
-In contrast to the Source Nodes, the worker function of a Transform creates the Node's output simpy by returning a list of numpy arrays.
+In contrast to the Source Nodes, the worker function of a Transform creates the Node's output simpy by returning a list of numpy arrays and or dictionaries.
 The list must be as long as the number of outputs defined for the Node (this is done in the com script as shown above).
-The order of the numpy arrays is the same as the order of the outputs defined in the com script.
-If a worker function needs to output nothing to one or more of its outputs then it needs to pass the ct.IGNORE string (as defined in the constants script of Heron) but again as a numpy array: np.array([ct.IGNORE]).
+The order of the numpy arrays / dictionaries is the same as the order of the outputs defined in the com script.
+If a worker function needs to output nothing to one or more of its outputs then it needs to pass the ct.IGNORE string (as defined in the constants script of Heron) but needs to wrap it in a numpy array: np.array([ct.IGNORE]).
 So for example a Transform Node with two outputs that should return the array my_array on the first and nothing on the second would have a return statement that looks like this:

 .. code-block:: python

     return [my_array, np.array([ct.IGNORE])]

-If the Node has a single output then the numpy array returned still needs to be put in a list:
+If the Node has a single output then the numpy array or dictionary returned still needs to be put in a list:

 .. code-block:: python

     return [my_array]

-There are two more elements of Node scripting, the :doc:`in Node Visualisation API <visualisation>` and the :doc:`Relic system for saving state <the_relic_system>` which are described in their own documentation.
+There are two more elements of Node scripting, the :doc:`in Node Visualisation API <visualisation>` and the :doc:`Save State System for saving state <saving_state>` which are described in their own documentation.

 The end of life function
 ^^^^^^^^^^^^^^^^^^^^^^^^